gjsjohnmurray/vscode-objectscript-class-view/README.md

 This extension boosts the [InterSystems ObjectScript Extension Pack](https://marketplace.visualstudio.com/items?itemName=intersystems-community.objectscript-pack) by adding a powerful new way to navigate your class definitions.

+## Installation

+The extension is published on [Marketplace](https://marketplace.visualstudio.com/items?itemName=georgejames.objectscript-class-view).
+Either install it from there, or search for its identifier `georgejames.objectscript-class-view` in the Extensions view of [VS Code](https://code.visualstudio.com/Download).

 ## Features

 Use one of the following VS Code commands to populate its **Implementations** feature with information about the current class, icluding inherited properties, methods, parameters and other class members.